Logo

 Declaring War

 To declare war, use the diplomacy menu and choose Declare War against a hostile colony.
-The target colony must have 5 or more citizens.
 When a war is declared, the target colony receives a notification and a war timer starts.

 Wars are timed events where the duration is chosen by the declaring colony.
 Score points in a war by eliminating opposing NPCs or player citizens.
 Victorious colonies may claim one of the other colony's flags (if they have more than one).